Guuzzeji/youtube-scissors-cli/README.md

   - **(Important)** Generated time codes from description and comment works about 85% of the time.
 Make sure video time codes are spaced out and have nothing that would make it hard to find the time codes.
 There is also a bug with any video that is +10 hours longs, so video length should be below 10 hours.
 - Can download videos directly from CLI
   - **Note:** Downloading is slow compare to other YouTube download methods.
+  - If you need good download speeds try [pytube](https://github.com/pytube/pytube) or [yt-dlp](https://github.com/yt-dlp/yt-dlp).
+You can still use this program with other YouTube download methods.
-- Can edit already downloaded YouTube videos / Can work with other YouTube download programs
+- Can edit already downloaded YouTube videos
 - Simple CLI interface
-- 100% Open Source (under MIT license)
+- 100% Open Source (MIT license)

 ## 📂 How to Download & install

-1. Download it [here]() or go to the release tab of this repository.
+1. Download it [here](https://github.com/Guuzzeji/youtube-scissors-cli/releases) or go to the release tab of this repository.

 2. Once you downloaded the youtube-scissors-cli executable, download ffmpeg.
-FFmpeg Downloads: https://ffmpeg.org/download.html
+[FFmpeg Downloads](https://ffmpeg.org/download.html)

 3. After downloading ffmpeg, open up the config.json file and paste the path to where you have saved the ffmpeg executable.
+Make sure you put config.json in the same directory as your executable.

-Additionally you can edit the config.json to your liking.
+4. Additionally you can edit config.json to your liking.

-**Example of where to put ffmpeg path**
+**Example of How config.json is setup**
 ```js
 {
     "ffmpeg_path": "Your ffmpeg executable path goes here",